 - To provide NASP members with current research and other relevant information on GLBTQ youth issues through presentations and special sessions at the annual NASP convention.

-- To disseminate training modules and webinars on GLBTQ youth issues for university graduate level psychology programs.
+- To disseminate professional development resources on GLBTQ youth issues to school psychology graduate programs and school psychology practitioners.

 - To build and maintain communication and collaboration within NASP membership, leadership, and other work groups, task forces, and interest groups.

-- To build alliances with other organizations which support GLBTQ youth such as:
+- To collaborate with allied organizations and coalitions such as:

 - American Psychological Association's Committee on Lesbian, Gay, and Bisexual Concerns